awsdocs/aws-iot-sitewise-user-guide/doc_source/administer-portals.md

 1. On the portal details page, in the **Portal administrators** section, choose **Assign users**\.

-1. On the **Assign administrators** page, select the check boxes for the users, and then choose **Assign administrators**\.
+1. On the **Assign administrators** page, select the check boxes for the users to add to the portal as administrators\.

-   If you don't see the user that you want to add in the list, navigate to the [AWS Single Sign\-On console](https://console.aws.amazon.com/singlesignon/) to add users to your identity store\.
-You can then return to your portal configuration to add the user to the list of portal administrators\.
-For more information about how to add users to AWS SSO, see [Manage your AWS SSO directory](https://docs.aws.amazon.com/singlesignon/latest/userguide/addusers.html)\.
+**Note**
+If you use AWS SSO as your identity store, and you're signed in to your AWS Organizations master account, you can choose **Create user** to create an AWS SSO user\.
+AWS SSO sends the new user an email for them to set their password\.
+You can then assign the user to the portal as an administrator\.
+For more information, see [Manage identities in AWS SSO](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-sso.html.html)\.
 ![\[The "Assign administrators" page.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/sitewise-portal-assign-administrators-console.png)

+1. Choose **Assign administrators**\.

 **To remove portal administrators**
 + On the portal details page, in the **Portal administrators** section, select the check box for each user to remove, and then choose **Remove from portal**\.